andraugust/andraugust.github.io/notebook/quora.md

 - 1/0 = 80,810/1,225,312 = 0.066

 ### Embeddings
 The challenge provides four embedding sets.
-Each has __dimensionality 300__.
+Each has dimensionality 300.

 - `glove.840B.300d.txt`
     - GloVe vectors from Pennington, et al.